 I express myself through writing and symbolic watercolor-and-oil-pastel paintings.
 I have always loved to write, and I started painting when I was eighteen, one year before my bipolar initially presented.
 The messages I’ve hidden from myself in my own art are still surprising to me when I find them.
 The deep end of the brain is a fascinating place.

-Living with mental illness takes hard work.
-I’ve fought hard to acquire the skills it takes to survive my brain.
-I want to share my hard-won coping tools with anyone who is struggling to stay alive.
-It gets easier, but you need the skills.
-I hope my insight gives you hope, and maybe even strength.
+Living with mental illness demands strength, grace, and hard work.
+I have fought to acquire the skills it takes to survive multiple diagnoses of mental illness.
+I want to share my hard-won coping tools with you and anyone who is struggling to stay alive.
+It gets easier, but you need skills.
+I hope my insight can give you hope, or even strength.

-I paint because I have too many brutally intense emotions.
-I need to put them down on paper in symbols and then hang them up in my room to study until I decipher what the symbols mean.
+I paint because I have brutally intense emotions.
+I need to put those feelings down on paper and then hang them up in my room to study until I decipher what the symbols mean.
 I write because part of the purpose I have chosen for my life is to share knowledge about mental illness with others.
-I created this site as a way to display my paintings and explain how I live with this disorder.
-I’ve fought hard to acquire my knowledge of self and self-care.
-If I can give anyone a shortcut to feeling some relief from any kind of mental illness, this site will have been worth building.
+I created this site as a way to display my writing and paintings and explain how I live with a “broken” brain.
+I’ve struggled tremendously in order to acquire my knowledge of self and self-care.
+If I can give anyone a shortcut to feeling some relief from any kind of mental illness or psychological distress, this site will have been worth building.

-If you live with mental illness or are trying to better understand a loved one who does, please read my Mental Health Help blog.
+If you live with mental illness or are trying to better understand a loved one who does, please read my blog.
 I hope what I’ve learned can help you.
 We each deserve a chance to find peace.